New IoT security regulations: what you need to know

 In September 2019, California Governor Jerry Brown signed into law a new bill aimed at regulating the security of IoT devices, which took effect on January 1, 2020.
 California’s IoT law establishes new security requirements for technologies of the Internet of Things and is supposed to better address the risks that increased levels of connectivity bring into the workplace.
 This is the first IoT-specific security law in the United States and, simply put, it requires all IoT devices sold in California to be equipped with reasonable security measures.

-The document defines a connected device as “any device, or other physical object that is capable of connecting to the Internet, directly or indirectly, and that is assigned an Internet Protocol address or Bluetooth address.”
+The document defines a connected device as “any device, or another physical object that is capable of connecting to the Internet, directly or indirectly, and that is assigned an Internet Protocol address or Bluetooth address.”
 This definition was criticized by many as “problematic” since connected devices can include anything from computers and printers to thermostats and employees’ personal fitness trackers.

 The law requires IoT device manufacturers to equip each connected device “with a reasonable security feature or features” that are 1) appropriate to the nature and function of the device; 2) appropriate to the information the device may collect, contain or transmit; and 3) designed to protect both the device and any information it contains from unauthorized access, destruction, use, modification, or disclosure.